panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 const identifierNested = expression.identifier.identifierNested;
 ```

-Note that the level of nesting you can extract properties is unlimited.
-All you have to do is add more nested curly braces:
+The level of nesting you can extract properties from is unlimited.
+If you want to extract properties from deep, all you have to do is add more nested curly braces:

 ```javascript
 const { propA: { propB: { propC: { .... } } } } = object;
 ```

-For example, the object `hero` contains a property `address` which is nested object `{ city: 'Gotham'}`:
+For example, the object `hero` contains a nested object `{ city: 'Gotham'}`.

 ```javascript{10}
 const hero = {